Sensitivity of neutrinoless double beta decays from a combined analysis of ground and excited states: Simulation of -ex decays in [136] Xe .

 The numbers of signal events $S_{i}$ and background events $B_{i}$ for both $0\nu\beta\beta$-gs and $0\nu\beta\beta$-ex decays are determined, respectively, by~\cite{GERDA2017}

-where $i$ labels different decay modes, $N_A$ is Avogadro's number, $\epsilon_{i}$ is the signal efficiency of the $i$-th decay mode, and $\eta_{i} = a M_{i} t_{i}$ is the isotopic exposure [ton·yr], with $a$ the isotopic abundance, $M_{i}$ the fiducial mass [ton], and $t_{i}$ the measurement time.
-The quantity $m_a$ is the molar mass of the candidate nucleus, and $\text{BI}_{i}$ is the background index [cts/(keV·ton·yr)].
+where $i$ labels different decay channels, i.e., the $0\nu\beta\beta$-gs or $0\nu\beta\beta$-ex decay, $N_A$ is Avogadro's number, $\epsilon_{i}$ is the signal efficiency of the $i$-th decay mode, and $\eta_{i} = a M_{i} t_{i}$ is the isotopic exposure [ton·yr], with $a$ the isotopic abundance, $M_{i}$ the fiducial mass [ton], and $t_{i}$ the measurement time.
+The quantity $m_a$ is the molar mass of the candidate nucleus, $\text{BI}_{i}$ is the background index [cts/(keV·ton·yr)], and $\Delta E_{i}$ is the energy region of interest (ROI) [keV].